oscar72324/react_pokedex/README.md

 A react pokemon pokedex that shows every single pokemon from every generation from 1 to 1008.
-By fetching from the PokeAPI, I was able to fetch every single pokemon and display them by their index, name and picture.
+By fetching from the PokeAPI, I was able to fetch every single pokemon and display them by their index number, name and picture.